92 Bar Associations and Legal Organizations for Attorneys and Law Students

 The Inter-American Bar Association (IABA) seeks to protect democratic institutions in the Americas, France and Spain by creating an exchange for sharing ideas and promoting uniformity of laws.
 The IABA holds an international conference each year and several regional seminars that teach attendees about the culture and cuisine of the host country.

-The nation’s oldest and largest national network of African-American attorneys and judges, the National Bar Association (NBA) represents 65,000 lawyers, judges, law professors and law students.
+The nation’s oldest and largest national network of African American attorneys and judges, the National Bar Association (NBA) represents 65,000 lawyers, judges, law professors and law students.
 The NBA has 23 member sections for different specialties, including appellate law, family law and small business law.

 Also called the American Arbitration Association (AAA)-International Centre for Dispute Resolution (ICDR), this organization engages former judges and legal and business leaders to settle cases through arbitration and mediation.
-Its efforts reduce the burden on the court system, particularly during times of disaster relief.
+Their efforts reduce the burden on the court system, particularly during times of disaster relief.

 The American Health Law Association is a community of health lawyers and legal professionals who represent entities in the health care industry, including hospital systems, home health agencies, insurers and physicians.